-Helpmate seeks funding to double the availability of domestic violence shelter in Buncombe County.
-This request covers costs associated with site infrastructure, architectural design, structural engineering, construction, finishing, furnishing and related costs to build a 30,000 sq. ft. domestic violence shelter on a parcel of land owned by the organization.
+Helpmate seeks funding to double the availability of emergency shelter for domestic violence survivors.
+This request covers costs associated with site infrastructure, architectural design, structural engineering, construction, finishing, furnishing and related costs to build a 25-30,000 sq. ft. domestic violence shelter on land owned by the organization.

-Helpmate has provided shelter, safety and support to domestic violence survivors for 42 years.
+Helpmate has provided shelter, safety and support to domestic violence survivors for 43 years.
 Demand for shelter increased dramatically after the Family Justice Center opened, and more acutely during the COVID-19 pandemic.
-Each year, we are unable to shelter 320 families who are fleeing violence due to lack of space; during the pandemic, shelter options in nearby counties were limited and needs were dire.
-To address this crisis, Helpmate will build a 40 bed shelter, (best practice for Buncombe's population size) for adult and child survivors to access a full array of services, heal, and create lives free from violence.
+Each year, we are unable to shelter 3-400 families who are fleeing violence due to lack of space; during the pandemic, shelter options in nearby counties were limited and needs were dire.
+To address this crisis, Helpmate will build a 43 bed shelter, (best practice for Buncombe's population size) for adult and child survivors to access a full array of services, heal, and create lives free from violence.